A Tale of Two Consequences: Intended and Unintended Outcomes of the Japan TOPIX Tick Size Changes: Deep Dive

 The volume and number of trades trend is inconclusive just by looking at the slope of the time trend.
 Hence to assess this further, we run some regressions across each of the six samples.
 We run three sets of regressions.
-In the first, the volume is the dependent variable.
+In the first (Eq: \ref{eq:Volume-Regression-One}; Figure \ref{Volume Regressions} shows all the variables and summarizes the results), the volume is the dependent variable, $y_{t}$.
 Spread and Number of Trades are the key independent variables.
 In the second, we exclude the number of trades.
 The third regression is similar to the second except that we set the number of trades as the dependent variable.

 Here, the ratio of the spread by price and the inverse of the price act as control variables.
 We also include the USD/JPY as an additional control variable.
 All the variables except the FX rate are significant.
 The correlation matrix is in Figure \ref{Volume Regression Correlation Matrix}.
 It is clearly seen from the regression coefficients (Figure \ref{Volume Regressions}) that the volume and number of trades increase when spreads fall.
 We get similar results when we take the lag of the independent variables by one day and by one week.